mckenney5/qsh/README.md

 associated with suckless).

 ## License
-This code (see exception bellow) is licensed under the MIT license.
+This code (see exception) is licensed under the MIT license.
 See 'LICENSE' for details.

-Note, the source code for [linenoise](https://github.com/antirez/linenoise) is also including in this repo which is under the BSD 2-Clause "Simplified" License.
-See libs/LICENSE for more details.
+Note, the source code for [linenoise](https://github.com/antirez/linenoise) is also included in this repo which is under the BSD 2-Clause "Simplified" License.
+See [src/libs/LICENSE](https://raw.githubusercontent.com/mckenney5/qsh/master/src/libs/LICENSE) for more details.

 ## Compiling and Testing
 This program allows a couple of compiling options.